carlonicolo/introsde-2015-assignment-1/README.md

 		</copy>
 	</target>
 ```
-* In the next subparagraph there is explained the target that we need to perform all requested funcionalities for the assignment, the target  **execute.evaluation**
+* In the next subparagraph is explained the target that we need to perform all requested funcionalities for the assignment, the target  **execute.evaluation**

 ## The target **execute.evaluation**

-The requested Evaluation script for this project consists in create a target in the build.xml file named execute.evaluation which:
+The requested Evaluation script for this project consists in create a target in the build.xml file, named execute.evaluation which:
 * Make a function that prints all people in the list with detail;
-* A function that accepts id=5 as parameter and prints the HealthProfile of the person with that id;
+* Execute a function that accepts id=5 as parameter and prints the HealthProfile of the person with that id;
-* A function which accepts a weight and an operator (=, > , <) as parameters and prints people that fulfill that condition > 90;
+* Execute a function which accepts a weight and an operator (=, > , <) as parameters and prints people that fulfill that condition > 90;
-* marshaling to XML - create 3 persons using java and marshal them to XML.
+* Execute marshaling to XML - create 3 persons using java and marshal them to XML.
 Print the content and save to .xml file
-* un-marshaling from XML;
+* Execute un-marshaling from XML;
-* marshaling to JSON - create 3 persons using java and marshal them to JSON.
+* Execute marshaling to JSON - create 3 persons using java and marshal them to JSON.
 Print the content and save to .json file

-Good then as first thing i want show here the code corresponding to execute.evaluation and then explain how it works:
+Then as first thing i want show here the code corresponding to execute.evaluation and then explain how it works:

 ```xml